CDU-HIT238/slides/week8/index.md

 <!-- .slide: data-background-image="../images/bg-smartphone.jpg" -->
 ## Props
 * Parameters for components
-* Makes components more versitile and reusable
+* Makes components more versatile and reusable
 * Passed like html properties
 * Access from variable passed to constructor
 	* Often saved in this.props